-- 135. Is there an ink low alarm?
-Yes. - 136.
+- 168. Is there an ink low alarm?

+Yes. - 169.
+What filters are on the ink system to trap particles?
+There is a 6 micron filter before the sub-tank.
+20 micron filter between sub-tank and printhead final filter is inside the printhead. - 170.
 How often does the filter need to be replaced?

-Depends on how much you print; perhaps once a month.
+Depends on how much you print; perhaps once a month. - 171.
+What is the cost of a new ink filter?
+30 Euros is one price quoted.

-Ink: cost
+Ink: Cost

-137. Does ink come in cartridges or bulk?
+172. Does ink come in cartridges or bulk?
 How large are the ink containers for replacement ink?

 Ink tends to come either in bottles (where you pour the ink into the ink container on the printer) or containers that are themselves the ink container: you take the old one out; throw it away; and place the new container in its place.
 Cartridges tend to only be used in printers with Epson printheads.